 The following pictures display exemplary massage positions.

 Here I recommend using the pressure-motion technique.

-Especially the lower fibres of those muscles can be worked quite well with a massage ball.
+Especially the lower fibers of those muscles can be massaged well with a massage ball.